gradle/gradle/subprojects/docs/src/docs/release/notes.md

 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->

+### Faster Gradle

+TBD

+### Deprecation of support for Java 6

+Java 6 reached end of life in February 2013.
+Support for this version of Java is becoming more difficult as libraries and tools move to Java 7 and later, and as a result
+Gradle 2.14 will be the last version of Gradle to run on Java 6.
+Support for running Gradle on Java 6 will be removed in Gradle 3.0.

+Please note, however, that while it won't be possible to run Gradle itself on Java 6, it will be possible to build software using Java 6, by configuring your build to compile and test using Java 6.

 ### More accurate Gradle class visibility during plugin development

 In previous versions, Gradle's internal implementation dependencies were visible to plugins at build (i.e. compile and test) but not at runtime.